 Students are expected to comply with local laws when visiting or traveling to another country as well as with instructions of the Global Education Office (GEO), their respective program directors, on-site program staff, study-away program providers, foreign host institutions (in the case of exchange and direct-enroll programs), and facilities in which they reside.
-Students are responsible for complying with the provisions of the Students are responsible for complying with the provisions of the Students are responsible for complying with the provisions of the <a href="Student International Intern
+Students are responsible for complying with the provisions of the Student International Travel policy.